 For those that don't know, I've worked as a therapist for the rationality and EA community for over two years now, first part time, then full time starting in early 2020.
 I often get asked about my observations and thoughts on what sorts of issues are particularly prevalent or unique to the community, and while any short answer to that would be oversimplifying the myriad of issues I've treated, I do feel comfortable saying that "concern with impact" is a theme that runs pretty wide and deep no matter what people come to sessions to talk about.

-Seeing the way this plays out in various different ways has motivated me to write on various aspects of it, starting with this broad generalization; rejection hurts.
+Seeing how this plays out in various different ways has motivated me to write on some aspects of it, starting with this broad generalization; rejection hurts.
 Specifically, rejection from a job that's considered high impact (which, for many, implicitly includes all jobs with EA organizations) hurts a lot.
 And I think that hurt has a negative impact that goes beyond the suffering involved.

-In addition to basing this post off of my own observations, I’ve written this article with the help of/on behalf of clients who have been affected by this, some of whom reviewed and commented on drafts.
+In addition to basing this post off of my own observations, I’ve written it with the help of/on behalf of clients who have been affected by this, some of whom reviewed and commented on drafts.

 There are a few premises that I’m taking for granted that I want to list out in case people disagree with any specific ones:

 - The EA population is growing, as are EA organizations in number and size.

 This seems overall to be a very good thing.

 - In absolute numbers, EA organizations are growing slower or at pace with the overall EA population.